matt-ball/newman-action/README.md

 Note that:
 - GitHub Actions only supports `string`, `number` and `boolean` types.
 For fields that require objects/arrays, you will need to stringify them appropriately.
 - `environment` and `globals` are only supported as a `string` in this Action.
 They cannot be passed stringified objects.
+- `reporters` is only supported as a stringified object.

 The following example demonstrates these notes in practice: